rose-coste/whitepapers/state_of_union_containers_pt1.md

 containing your application,” said Bottomley.

-Therefore, according to Bottomley, with a perfectly tuned container system, you can have as many as four-­‐to-­‐six times the number of server application instances as you can using Xen or KVM VMs on the same hardware” (1).
+Therefore, according to Bottomley, with a perfectly tuned container system, you can have as many as four-to-six times the number of server application instances as you can using Xen or KVM VMs on the same hardware” (1).